marimccarville/digital_exhibition/pages/terms of use.md

 Terms and Conditions

-These general conditions define the permitted use of this site.
-It is understood that accessing this website implies acceptance of these conditions by the user.
+The following general conditions outline the permitted use of this site and the [teaching materials](https://drive.google.com/drive/folders/1qUFjtANOm1kX6L6RChtfLrqijrOSyv_f?usp=sharing) linked here.

 All materials on this site are licensed under [CC BY-NY 4.0](https://creativecommons.org/licenses/by-nc/4.0/) unless otherwise noted.
+Many of the archival objects are used with permission.
+Please see rights statements for each object before copying, remixing, transforming, building upon, or redistributing them.

 ![](https://upload.wikimedia.org/wikipedia/commons/d/d3/Cc_by-nc_icon.svg)

 User's Comments

-Feel free to leave comments and questions at the bottom of each page.
-Please note that I may analyze your comments for future academic research projects.
-If I use your comments, I will anonymize them and redact any identifying information.
-By leaving a comment, you are agreeing to these conditions.
+Users are permitted to leave comments on the About page or the Teaching Materials page.
+Mari McCarville may analyze comments for future academic research projects.
+If she uses the comments, she will anonymize them and redact any identifying information.
+By leaving a comment, users are agreeing to these conditions.